ConnectALL

 Acquisition in 2000

-SiByte, Inc. is a designer of microprocessor solutions based in Santa Clara, California, primarily focusing on the Internet Infrastructure Provider market.
-The company aims to develop, market, and sell high-performance, low-power, and cost-effective microprocessors that adhere to industry-standard architectures.
-SiByte's products are designed to manage and move data across various networks, including local area networks, wireless communications, and voice-over-Internet applications.
-This enables seamless connectivity for professionals within corporations and across the globe.
-The company's leadership includes Dan Dobberpuhl, who has a notable background in designing high-speed commercial microprocessors, contributing to SiByte's innovative approach in the semiconductor industry.
+SiByte, Inc. is a designer of microprocessor solutions based in Santa Clara, California, focusing on the Internet Infrastructure Provider market.
+The company specializes in developing high-performance, low-power, and cost-effective microprocessor solutions that adhere to industry-standard architectures.
+SiByte's products aim to enhance data management and movement within various networks, including local area networks, wireless communications, and wide-area networks.
+This allows for improved connectivity among computers on both corporate and global scales.
+Dan Dobberpuhl, the President and CEO of SiByte, is noted for his significant contributions to the semiconductor industry, having been instrumental in designing leading microprocessors such as Alpha and StrongARM.

 Element 14